Kaiser-class battleship: General characteristics

 The ships of the Kaiser class were 171.8 m long at the waterline, and 172.4 m long overall.
 The ships had a beam of 29 m, a draft of 9.1 m forward and 8.8 m aft.
 They displaced 24,724 MT as designed and up to 27000 MT at full load.
-The ships had a double bottom for 88 percent of the length of the hull and 17 watertight compartments.
+Each hull was constructed with transverse and longitudinal steel frames, and they had a slightly inverted bow.
+The ships had a double bottom for 88 percent of the length of the hull and seventeen watertight compartments.
+Unlike the earlier German dreadnoughts that had flush decks, the Kaiser class had a raised forecastle deck that extended until the superfiring barbette, where it stepped down to main deck level.
+Their superstructure consisted of an armored conning tower forward with a bridge and chart house atop it; a smaller, secondary conning tower was located further aft.
+Each conning tower also had a light pole mast to be used for signaling purposes.

 The ships had a crew of 41 officers and 1,043 seamen.
 While serving as squadron flagship, the ships had an additional 14 officers and 80 men, and as the second command flagship, the ships' usual complement was augmented by another 2 officers and 23 men.
+Friedrich der Grosse was intended to serve as the fleet flagship, and as such she received additional command spaces.
+The admiral's staff was placed in the normal navigation bridge, and the ship's staff was relocated to a second platform and charthouse placed above it; the platform initially had basic canvas screens, but over the winter of 1914, it was reinforced with a fully enclosed structure.
+Prinzregent Luitpold, intended to serve as a divisional flagship, received a similar but smaller arrangement.
+Each battleship carried a number of smaller boats.
+These included one picket boat, three admiral's barges, two launches, two yawls, and two dinghies.

 The Kaiser-class ships were excellent sea boats, but were very stiff, suffering a slight loss of speed in heavy swells.
+Steering was controlled via a pair of rudders.
 They were responsive to commands from the helm; they turned quickly initially, but suffered from severe torque at a hard rudder.
-With the rudder hard over, the ships would lose up to 66 percent of their speed and heel over as much as 8 degrees.
+With the rudders hard over, the ships would lose up to 66 percent of their speed and heel over as much as 8 degrees.
 The Kaiser-class ships had a transverse metacentric height of 2.59 m.